zrasm1/murders/README.txt

-Just trying to make this work
+Just want this to work now